"I get commissions for purchases made through links in this post."

 Too many upper seams that allow water to leak in.

-Many customers have reported having problems with the overly thin soles and overly soft heel.
+Many customers have reported having problems with the overly thin soles and overly soft heels.
 They provide insufficient arch and ankle support, which can cause pain for people with plantar fasciitis.

 - Cool and comfortable.